Elhefes/tiralabra-pathfinding/documentation/week_report.md

 ## [Week 3](#week-3)
 This week I got the Dijkstra's algorithm working properly.
+I added A* search algorithm as well to the project so that the two algorithms can now be compared easily.
 I also improved the UI and added a file chooser to choose different maps.
 Then I initiated some unit test files but I didn't have the time to write the actual tests yet.
 This week I got jacoco and checkstyle working properly with Gradle after some problems.

 Next week's goal is to implement IDA* search algorithm.
 I will also start creating tests for the application.

-Time used: 8 hours.
+Time used: 11 hours.

 ## [Week 2](#week-2)